About It TakeS Guts

 Kobe’s road has certainly been bumpy.
 He has undergone so many treatments, procedures, tests and infusions that we have lost count.
 He knows all about about picc lines, colonoscopies, portocaths, IV's, labs, intestines, catheters, ileostomies and hospitals.
 He has learned how to find his joy in the midst of his challenges.
 He is constantly teaching us about courage and reminding us about what is important in life.
 He brings so much light to his family and friends, all of whom share the fond hope that one day he will lead a life free of pain and full of love and laughter.

-In early 2015, we contacted Dr. Richard Burt at Northwestern Medicine in Chicago and applied for an autologous (which means she was her own donor) Hematopoietic Stem Cell Transplant.
-She was accepted into the transplant under "compassionate care" as the FDA has not approved HSCT as a treatment for autoimmune disease.
+In early 2015, she was accepted for a Hematopoietic Stem Cell Transplant with Dr. Richard K. Burt in Chicago under "compassionate care" as the FDA has not approved the treatment for autoimmune disease.
 Going into transplant, she was on IV nutrition, a 100 mcg Fentanyl patch and Dilaudid for pain, at her worst.
-In July, Madalyn began her induction chemo and stem cell harvest.
-On October 14th after receiving Cytoxan, Rituximab and rATG, her stem cells were then infused back into her body and her new immune system began to build.
-HSCT was a complete success and her central line and GJ tubes were successfully removed in 2016.
+After receiving Cytoxan, Rituximab and rATG, her stem cells were then infused back into her body and her new immune system began to build.
+HSCT was an unbelievable success and her central line and GJ tubes were successfully removed in 2016 and she has never spent another night in the hospital.